St. Louis, MO

 You can also begin to gather evidence to support your claim.
 Evidence can include but is not limited to, medical records, bills associated with your injury, personal testimony and witness testimony, schedules and planners, and other physical documents related to your injuries.
 Your Zostavax lawyer will help you to gather evidence that is unavailable to you.

 Finally, you will need to hire a personal injury lawyer to represent you as your Zostavax injury lawyer.

 The choice of legal representation is one of the most important decisions in this process.
 Be sure to hire a Zostavax lawyer who is experienced and equipped to litigate your case to the fullest extent.

 If you believe that you may be eligible to participate in a Zostavax lawsuit, please contact the TorHoerman Law right away.
 Our law firm offers free, no-obligation Zostavax lawsuit case consultations for all potential clients.

-At TorHoerman Law, our team of experienced lawyers and support staff is dedicated to holding pharmaceutical companies accountable for their actions and making sure our clients are fully compensated for their injuries and suffering.
+At TorHoerman Law, our team of experienced bad drug lawyers and support staff is dedicated to holding pharmaceutical companies accountable for their actions and making sure our clients are fully compensated for their injuries and suffering.

 August 2014 - A change to the label now includes shingles as a possible side effect from Zostavax.